10-Q 1 iivi-20230930.htm 10-Q iivi-20230930

 Page No.

-Condensed Consolidated Statements of Shareholders’ Equity and Mezzanine Equity – Three Months Ended September 30, 2023 and 2022 (Unaudited)
+Condensed Consolidated Statements of Equity and Mezzanine Equity – Three Months Ended September 30, 2024 and 2023 (Unaudited)

 2